ArcticVan/P5Template/README.md

 # P5Template
-useful p5 template for beginners like me just download it and use it in vscode
+Useful p5 template for beginners like me.
+Just download it and use it in vscode.